zama-ai/concrete-ml/docs/advanced-topics/client_server.md

 The diagram above shows the steps that a developer goes through to prepare a model for encrypted inference in a client/server setting.
 The training of the model and its compilation to FHE are performed on a development machine.
 Three different files are created when saving the model:

 - `client.zip` contains `client.specs.json` which lists the secure cryptographic parameters needed for the client to generate private and evaluation keys.
 It also contains `serialized_processing.json` which describes the pre-processing and post-processing required by the machine learning model, such as quantization parameters to quantize the input and de-quantize the output.
 - `server.zip` contains the compiled model.
 This file is sufficient to run the model on a server.
-The compiled model is machine-architecture specific (i.e. a model compiled on x86 cannot run on ARM).
+The compiled model is machine-architecture specific (i.e., a model compiled on x86 cannot run on ARM).

 The compiled model (`server.zip`) is deployed to a server and the cryptographic parameters (`client.zip`) are shared with the clients.
 In some settings, such as a phone application, the `client.zip` can be directly deployed on the client device and the server does not need to host it.